I know. I know. School has started once again! Exciting, right? Time to say goodbye to your vacation, and say hello to your new class of pupils.

 2. Be consistent with rewards and consequences.

 By the end of the first day, incentives for good behavior and tasks should be set, and by the end of the first week those incentives should be distributed publicly.
-If you need a little help tracking incentives, classdojo.com is a great resource.
-It’s essentially an online behavior management point system that shows students and parents their positive and negative behaviors on a point system.
+If you need a little help tracking incentives, ClassDojo is a great resource.
+It’s essentially an online behavior management point system that shows students and parents their positive and negative behaviors.
 Points can be given individually, as a group, or as a class, and you can reset them as often as you like.

 3. Set objectives for learning.